asirinelli/bras/doc/documentation.rst

   overlayed.
 * The first analysis **plots** displayed at the end of the processing.

-**HDF5** files can be opened by most of the data processing softwares or languages: Python (using `PyTables`_ or `h5py`_), `R`_, `Octave`_, `Matlab`_, IDL, LabView, `Mathematica`_...
+**HDF5** files can be opened by most of the data processing software or languages: Python (using `PyTables`_ or `h5py`_), `R`_, `Octave`_, `Matlab`_, IDL, LabView, `Mathematica`_...
 This file is used by *Click & Mean* for the subsequent analysis.